dsaker/prometheus-zero-project/README.md

 ## Setup Using Ansible

+- Change raspberrypi_hostname and username to values used in Rasperry Pi Setup
 - If using Raspberry Pi Zero 2W change swapsize
   - Run `make connect` from repository root folder
     - Once connected run: